Lighting as a service

 Lighting as a service (LaaS), also known as light as a service, is a service-based business model in which light service is charged on a subscription basis rather than via a one-time payment.
 It is managed by third parties, more precisely, by specialized service providers and may include light design, financing, installation, maintenance and other services.
-The model enables customers to outsource lighting aspects of their business over a set time.
-In opposition to an operating lease, the LaaS provider doesn't transfer the ownership of a product but maintains the ownership of the equipment throughout the duration of the subscription contract.
+The model involves outsourcing of lighting aspects of a business over a period of time.

+In opposition to an operating lease, the LaaS provider does not transfer the ownership of a product but maintains the ownership of the equipment throughout the duration of the subscription contract.
 This makes it an environmentally friendly business approach allowing an extended product life with several lifecycles.
 The LaaS model has become more common in commercial installations of LED lights, specifically in retrofitting buildings and outdoor facilities, with the prior aim of reducing installation costs.
 Since nowadays lighting design has to consider aspects such as safety and health at work, environmental performance, energy consumption and durability of the products, the model is continuously gaining more and more importance for company structures.
-Refitting and maintaining buildings with energy efficient lighting systems by means of a LaaS provider enables it to be operated more economically.
+Refitting and maintaining buildings with energy efficient lighting systems can enable it to be operated more economically.
 Light vendors have used an LaaS strategy in selling value-added services such as Internet-connected lighting and energy management.

 History

 Over the years, the lighting industry has faced a major disruption due to the shift in demand from conventional light sources to energy-efficient lighting.
 Especially in the commercial sector, this industrial change has caused a higher demand in long-life LED products, which come along with lower energy consumption and improved physical robustness.
 While light bulbs have to be replaced approximately every year or two, LED products last around 20 years.
 The idea of Lighting as a Service was invented in response to business demand in order to decrease the costs and boost the efficiency of energy without any investment from the end users side.
 All of this is achieved by the help of light control systems and the Internet of Things.

-The concept of selling lighting as a service was developed by Thomas Rau in collaboration with Philips throughout the first „Pay per Lux“ project.
+The concept of selling lighting as a service was developed by Thomas Rau in collaboration with Philips throughout the first "Pay per Lux" project.
 Customers would only pay for the amount of light they use.
 The idea originated when Thomas Rau equipped the office of RAU Architects in Amsterdam.
 Instead of purchasing lighting infrastructure that comes with high costs and the need to be replaced after some time, he applied the model of light as a service to furnish the building with lighting.
 LED installations along with a sensor and controller system to minimize energy use were provided by Philips, who maintained the ownership of the set-up.
 RAU Architects on the other hand benefited from the entire maintenance service.